Satyam1203/visit-me/README.md

 - Register.
 - Specify timings and days when shops are opened.
 - Specify maximum allowed bookings per hour.
-- View appointments for your store.
+- List appointments for your store. (and see if they are deleted by the user)
+- Update store preferences. (timings, allowed limit, working days)
+- Remove the store from the portal.

 > Contributions are welcome.
 Open an issue to discuss.